marklister/base64/README.md

 This one is
  + really small
- + public domain,
+ + liberal licence (BSD)*,
  + has a natural API
  + idiomatic scala, and
- + need not add a dependancy to your project.
+ + need not add a dependency to your project.
 Just copy the [one source file](https://github.com/marklister/base64/blob/master/src/main/scala/Base64.scala) to your project.
 It's around 36 lines of code.

 #### Natural API